Binary Search Algorithm Code Template

 }

-Finally, my advice is that if you have to write binary search code by hand, you must understand all the behaviors of the code clearly.
-The framework summarized in this article is designed to help you clarify these details.
-If it's not necessary, avoid writing it yourself.
-Instead, use the standard library functions provided by the programming language whenever possible.
-This can save time, and the behaviors of standard library functions are clearly documented, reducing the chance of errors.
+Finally, my suggestion is that if you must write binary search code by hand, you should thoroughly understand the behavior of the code.
+The framework summarized in this article helps clarify these details.
+If not necessary, do not write it yourself.
+Instead, use the standard library functions provided by programming languages whenever possible.
+This can save time, and the behavior of standard library functions is well-documented, minimizing the chance of errors.

-does not exist, it's actually quite simple.
+does not exist is actually quite simple.
 Just add an extra check when returning to see if nums[left]

 equals target

 does not exist.
-Note that you must ensure the index does not go out of bounds before accessing the array index:
+It's important to ensure the index is within bounds before accessing the array index:

 while (left < right) {